anerv/cycling_data_quality/README.md

 The 'bicycle infrastructure' type simply refers to whether infrastructure is protected (i.e. physically separated from car traffic) or unprotected (e.g. a bike path only marked with paint).

 The setting requires a dictionary, `ref_bicycle_infrastructure_type` with two entries: `protected` and `unprotected`.
-For each entry a list of queries should be provided that returns respectively the protected or unprotected infrastructure.
+For each entry a list of queries must be provided that returns respectively the protected or unprotected infrastructure.

 For example, the query `"vejklasse == 'Cykelsti langs vej'"` returns all the protected bicycle infrastructure in the test data from GeoDanmark available in the repository.